helium/hotspot-app/README.md

 Release versions of the app are available here:

+**Note: These links currently point to 2.x release of the app and this repository represent the 3.x release that's currently in active development**

 - [Hotspot App for iOS](https://apps.apple.com/us/app/helium-hotspot/id1450463605)
   on the iTunes App Store
 - [Hotspot App for Android](https://play.google.com/store/apps/details?id=com.helium.wallet&hl=en_US&gl=US)